hpcaitech/ColossalAI/applications/Chat/examples/README.md

 - config_file: path to store the training config file.
 - save_dir: path to store the model checkpoints.
 - max_length: input will be padded/truncate to max_length before feeding to the model.
-- max_epochs: number of epoch to train
+- max_epochs: number of epoch to train.
-- batch_size: training batch size
+- batch_size: training batch size.
 - mixed_precision: precision to use in training.
 Support 'fp16' and 'bf16'.
 Note that some device may not support the 'bf16' option, please refer to [Nvidia](https://developer.nvidia.com/) to check compatability.
-- save_interval: save the model weights as well as optimizer/schedualer states every save_interval steps/episodes
+- save_interval: save the model weights as well as optimizer/schedualer states every save_interval steps/episodes.
 - merge_lora_weights: whether to merge lora weights before saving the model
-- lr: the learning rate used in training
+- lr: the learning rate used in training.
-- accumulation_steps: accumulate gradient every accumulation_steps
+- accumulation_steps: accumulate gradient every accumulation_steps.
-- log_dir: path to store the log
+- log_dir: path to store the log.
 - use_wandb: if this flag is up, you can view logs on wandb.

 </details>